zohairahmedd/csv_into_graph/README.md

 ## Example of Running Script
 - python3 csv_to_graph.py -icp C:\directory\test.csv -of graph.png
+- graph will be stored at the location of the python file

 ## Extra
 - included examples of both graphs